 None.
-The book is a straightforward and cheerful animal identification book.
+The book is entirely secular and focuses on animal identification and physical play.

 Your experience helps other parents find the right book.